• HOME

 Tony: ''I had just graduated from college, was struggling with work and not exactly doing a job that I found fulfilling.
 I figured if I was going to have job insecurity it might as well be with something I was passionate about.
 I had been bitten by the acting bug all the way in Nigeria but never had the guts to pursue it.
 Upon graduation, I felt I had fulfilled my contract with my parents, so it was okay for me to follow my dreams.
 It had to be New York or Los Angeles, and I didn’t know anyone in the former.
 One of my college roommates had relocated to LA a year prior.
 I moved in with him and his girlfriend and they made the transition quite comfortable.
 Moving was a simple decision for me, simply because I didn’t know any better.
 The difficult part was the actual journey.
 I drove from Minnesota, got into an accident where my car was totaled and I spent the night in the ER.
 I took a Greyhound bus from Sydney, Nebraska for the rest of the trip to LA.
 I still don’t regret my decision to move to LA''.

-BronzePage: ''How long did it take before you were able to break into the movie business?'''
+BronzePage: ''Not even an accident could stop your sheer determination.
+How long did it take before you were able to break into the movie business?'''

-Tony: "It took four years before I got my first TV credit on a show called The Unit.
+Tony: "It took four years before I got my first TV credit on a show called 'The Unit'.
 However, I did plays, documentaries, music videos, student films, short films, joined the Screen Actors Guild (SAG) and even worked as a background performer in that four-year span.''

-BronzePage: ''You were in Bob Hearts Abishola.
-Many Americans saw some parts of the cultural makeup of the Nigerian / African community.
+BronzePage: ''You were in 'Bob Hearts Abishola.'
+Many Americans saw some parts of the cultural makeup of the Nigerian/African community.
 Did it hit you that you

-Tony: 'Bob Hearts Abishola was an amazing experience and definitely a career-defining moment for me.
+Tony: 'Bob Hearts Abishola' was an amazing experience and definitely a career-defining moment for me.
 I was

 already a huge Chuck Lorre fan, and when I realized that he was creating a show about Nigerian immigrants, I couldn’t be more excited; I wanted to watch it; I wanted to be in it!
 When my agent and manager informed me that I had an audition for the role of Chukwuemeka, I read the breakdown of the character and something just felt right.
 I knew I was Chukwuemeka.
 I knew the role was going to be mine.
 I did the work and prepped for the audition – with a little extra zest and confidence.
 After two auditions, I got the call, and the rest like they say is history.

-In terms of the Nigerian aspects of the show, most of that came from Gina Yashere who was initially hired as a consultant but ended up becoming one of the show creators, producer, and a series regular.
+In terms of the Nigerian aspects of the show, most of that came from Gina Yashere who was initially hired as a consultant but ended up becoming one of the show- creators, producer, and a series regular.
 She was also one of the writers along with other Nigerian writers.''

-BronzePage: ''Besides Bob Hearts Abishola, you have done a few Hollywood movies such as: Hollowpoint, Blood Corral.
+BronzePage: ''Besides 'Bob Hearts Abishola,' you have done a few Hollywood movies such as: Hollowpoint, Blood Corral.
 Sugar babies, Acceleration, even shows like

 Scrubs....you most likely saw some of these actors on the big screen while growing up in Africa.
 How does it feel to see them up close and personal and work with them?''